 Ever dream about telling your boss to just stick it?
-I can tell you that many people find themselves wondering just what the hell they’ve done when they realise that their new boss (the one in the mirror) is even more of a clueless tyrant than their old one.
+Whether you’re building your own business from home, or now just boss of your own workday at home, I can tell you that many people find themselves wondering just what the hell they’ve done when they realise that their new boss (the one in the mirror) is even more of a clueless tyrant than their old one.

 And those workmates you find so tedious…?

-After a month or three of having the same fruitless conversations with yourself over and over, you’ll just be gagging for Julianne (“the mouth breather”) and Gary (“the B.O. guy”) to waltz in the front door, schedule another pointless team meeting (aka complaint session) and catch you up on all the juicy office gossip.
+After a month or six of having the same fruitless conversations with yourself over and over, you’ll be hanging out for Julianne (“the mouth breather”), Gary (“the B.O. guy”) and Matt (“the sleaze”) to waltz in the front door, schedule another pointless team meeting (aka blame session) and catch you up on all the juicy office gossip.

 Even introverts need human interaction from time to time, even if it’s just to tell someone to shut the hell up!

 Personally, as someone in the middle of the extroversion-introversion scale I need peace and quiet to operate at my best.
 Having people around when I’m trying to work is a real productivity killer for me so I prefer to work by myself during the day, and get my human fix through my sporting and social activities after work.